EComes-DigiPen/EComes-DigiPen/README.md

-# There's nothing here for you to see.
-Please leave.
+# There is literally nothing here.
+Please go away.
+Don't snoop.